|Special Educational Needs & Disability (SEND)|

 Children in Care with Additional Needs

-Mrs Yarnold is the designated teacher for children in care.
+Katherine Bailey is the designated teacher for children in care (looked after children) and previously looked after children.
 She liaises with external agencies currently involved and carers to discuss progress and monitor learning through:

-To read our SEND Policy please click here.
+Please click here to read our SEND Policy

 Bristol Local Authority have published their SEND Local Offer and this can be found on the following website:

-This Information Report was last updated in September 2016 and will be updated at least annually.
-Parents and carers are encouraged to contribute to this information during the review processes.
+This Information Report was last updated in February 2022.
+Parents and carers are encouraged to contribute to this information and can do so by emailing Mrs Snelling